Meet Love Island 2020 contestant Shaughna Phillips - the "clever" contestant who thinks she's always right

 Meet Love Island 2020 contestant Shaughna Phillips – the “clever” contestant who thinks she’s always right

-Everything you need to know about Winter Love Island contestant Shaughna Phillips
+Everything you need to know about Winter Love Island cast member Shaughna Phillips

-It’s here – Love Island is back for 2020 in the first of its now biannual series.

-One of the singles making their way to the brand new South African villa for the first winter edition is Shaughna Phillips.
+Winter Love Island is well underway, with a group of young singles converging on a luxury villa in South Africa in the hopes of finding a partner.

-Here’s everything you need to know about the London-based islander as she joins the Love Island 2020 contestants.
+Here’s everything you need to know about the London-based islander Shaughna Phillips as she joins the Love Island 2020 contestants.

 Shaughna Phillips – Key Facts